 Gains and losses on these equity instruments are never recycled to profit.
-Dividends are recognised in statement of comprehensive income as other operating income when the right of the payment has been established.
+Dividends are recognised in profit or loss as other operating income when the right of the payment has been established.
 Equity instruments at FVOCI are not subject to an impairment assessment.